Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 ## Throwing Darts

-Throwing Darts can be **crafted in bunches of 4 using 1 Iron Nugget, 1 Bamboo and 1 Feather**.
+Throwing Darts can be **crafted in a bunch of 4 using 1 Iron Nugget, 1 Bamboo and 1 Feather**.
 They can be stacked and thrown by hand, **dealing as much damage and knockback as a fist punch**.
 When used on a placed down frog they will be **imbued with the respective poison**, applying it to hit targets for a few seconds.
 Imbued Poison Darts are not stackable.

 ![Throwing Darts](pick-your-poison/throwing-darts.png)